NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1Cutflow.md

-<a href="http://example.org/classes/classrivet_1_1a/">A</a> tracker of numbers & fractions of events passing sequential cuts.
+A tracker of numbers & fractions of events passing sequential cuts.

 `#include <Cutflow.hh>`